aiqvista/ngopi-doeloe/README.md

-#a simple responsive coffeeshop website using HTML, CSS and Javascript
+A simple responsive coffeeshop website using HTML, CSS and Javascript